fingerprintjs/docs-redirect/readme.md

 sudo crontab -e
 ```

-Add a line (leave a blank line at the end):
+Add the following lines (leave a blank line at the end):

 ```
+# Makes "certbot" and "nginx" be available for execution to avoid https://community.letsencrypt.org/t/102696
+PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin

+# The schedule
-25 2 * * * /usr/bin/certbot renew --quiet
+25 2 * * * certbot renew --quiet
 ```

 Save and quit the editor.